 Hide My IP’s server park is extremely ok.
 It’s not one of the best we’ve seen.
 (ExpressVPN has THOUSANDS of servers) But it’s also not one of the worst.
 (HolaVPN has no servers at all and turns your computer into a server for others to access)

-Hide My IP has 113 servers in 66 different countries around the world.
+Hide My IP has servers in 123 different locations around the world.
 That’s not bad at all and gives their users a respectable number of choices.